tornqvist/fun-component/spawn/README.md

 # fun-component/spawn

-Spawn component contexts on demand, optionally discarding them on unload.
+Create new component contexts on demand, optionally discarding them on unload.

 ## Usage